jason19970210/Test/note.md

 	- Select `App Transport Sercurity Settings`
 	- Click the arrow to make it down as a Dictionary
 	- Press `+` & Choose `Allow Arbitary Loads`
-	- Set the boolean from default NO to `YES`
+	- Set the boolean value from default NO to `YES`
 ----
 <a name="Python3" />

 # Python3

 Using `UTF-8`,`Unicode Strings`

 <a name="Comment" />